Questions? Call0808 196 1942orMessage us

 IVF for gay couples and individuals typically means an egg donor or surrogate having IVF using one of the partners’ sperm.

-ICSI is an additional step during an IVF cycle that may be recommended when there are male fertility challenges to help increase the chances of successful fertilisation.
+ICSI is an additional step during IVF that may be recommended with male fertility challenges to help increase chances of successful fertilisation.

 In some cases, the surrogate may wish to use an egg donor instead of their own eggs.
 This is called gestational surrogacy.
-If using donor eggs, IVF or ICSI treatment can be used to create an embryo for surrogacy.
+IVF and ICSI treatments are available if using donor eggs.

 Sperm analysis